Sign Up to Access Resources

 We have a wide range of resources to support, inspire and sustain social enterprise in your classroom.

 Our online platform gives you access to digital resources, CPD sessions in your area and a forum to connect with other teachers.

-Click the link to enrol in the programme and create an account, you will then be directed to our Social Enterprise in Schools programme page.
+Click the link to sign up to the programme and create a free account, you will then be directed to our Social Enterprise in Schools programme page.

 Please note: Some council authorities have Firewalls in place which do not allow access to this system.
 If you experience this we recommend you try from a computer which isn't connected to the council's network.

 Trouble logging in?
 Please download the guide or email firstname.lastname@example.org for technical support.

 I was never the best behaved of people at school.
 I was always disruptive when working in groups because I wouldn't listen and could never concentrate.
 I tried to speak to my teachers and psychiatrists.
 I even went to the local centre dedicated to kids diagnosed with Attention Deficit Hyperactivity Disorder (ADHD), but I never felt like I was understood.